aws-solutions-library-samples/guidance-for-deploying-high-performance-computing-clusters-on-aws/README.md

 ## Cleanup

+When you no longer need to use the guidance, you should delete the AWS resources deployed by it in order to prevent ongoing charges for their use.

 1. In the AWS Management Console, navigate to CloudFormation and locate the 6 guidance stacks deployed.
 2. Starting with the most recent stack (not including any nested stacks), select the stack and click `Delete` button: